Protecting Windows 10 and other devices with Microsoft Defender for Endpoint

 Next, we'll create a device configuration profile to onboard the Windows devices.

-1. Go to Microsoft Endpoint admin center > Endpoint security > Endpoint detection and response > Create Policy.
-Select Windows 10 and later as the platform and Endpoint detection and response as the profile.
-Click Create.
+1. Go to Microsoft Endpoint admin center > Devices > Windows > Configuration profiles > Create Policy.
+Select Windows 10 and later as the platform and set the profile type to Templates.
+Lastly, click Microsoft Defender for Endpoint then click Create.

 2. Name your policy Defender for Endpoint.
 Click Next.